By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 Is it okay to drink alcohol if I am trying to get pregnant?

+No, it is not okay to drink alcohol while trying to get pregnant.
 When a woman is trying to get pregnant, she might already be pregnant and not know it for up to 4 to 6 weeks.
 This means that if she is drinking alcohol, she is also exposing her fetus to all the alcohol-related risks.
 A woman also is at risk for other adverse reproductive outcomes such as miscarriage.
-The best advice is to stop drinking when you start trying to get pregnant.
+Therefore, the best advice is to stop drinking when you start trying to get pregnant.
+See Alcohol and Pregnancy: It's Just Not Worth the Risk.

 Why should I worry about alcohol use if I am not pregnant and not trying to get pregnant?

-Alcohol passes through your milk to your baby, so it’s best to avoid habitual use while breastfeeding.
-And while drinking beer does not increase your milk supply, as urban myth suggests, consuming alcohol of any kind may decrease the amount of milk your baby drinks.
+No, because FASD are the result of prenatal alcohol exposure.
+Still, it is a good idea to limit alcohol consumption while providing breast milk to your baby because alcohol can pass through your milk to your baby.
+Drinking beer does not increase your milk supply, as urban myth suggests.
+In fact, consuming alcohol of any kind may decrease the amount of milk your baby drinks.
 Alcohol can change the taste of your milk, and this may be objectionable to some babies.

-If you choose to have an alcoholic drink, it’s best to do so just after you nurse or express milk rather than before, and allow at least 2 hours per drink before your next breastfeeding or pumping session.
-That way, your body will have as much time as possible to rid itself of the alcohol before the next feeding and less will reach your infant.
+If you are going to have an alcohol containing beverage, it is best to do so just after you nurse or pump milk rather than before.
+Breastfeeding or pumping breast milk is ok 4 hours after your last drink.
+That way, your body will have as much time as possible to rid itself of the alcohol before the next feeding and less will reach your infant

 How are FASDs diagnosed?

-Diagnosing FASDs can be difficult because there is no single or simple test that can cover the broad range of FASD signs and symptoms.
+Diagnosing FASDs can be difficult because, there is no single or simple test that can cover the broad range of FASD signs and symptoms.
 A pediatric medical home provider and/or other pediatric or developmental specialists usually make the FASD diagnosis after one or more appropriate evaluations.
+Be sure to ask your child's pediatrician if you are worried he or she may have an FASD and need further evaluation.

 Is there a cure for FASDs?